 ♦ Surround Sound: It is practically impossible to create surround sound on ordinary headphones, primarily because they cannot convey the surround image of sources located behind the listener.

 Waves Nx technology has been developed in order to bridge the gap between listening to sound from external sources and listening on headphones.
 Available now in four plugins (Nx Virtual Mix Room, CLA Nx, Abbey Road Studio 3 and Nx Ocean Way Nashville), the Nx algorithm inserts all of the above-described missing cues into the signal in order to convince the brain that sound is coming from virtual speaker positions in space, with options for both stereo and surround.

 Nx does all this in a subtle manner, adding only the critical and global cues required in order to recreate the spatial 3D audio image, without otherwise modifying or coloring the sound.
 The filters and ambience are optimized to create a transparent-sounding room in order to minimize the frequency alteration, such that all changes are perceived as relating to space rather than equalization.
 By adjusting the sound to the user’s head movements, the 3D perception is created without dramatic changes to the frequency response.

 In the Nx Virtual Mix Room, this is achieved by recreating, over headphones, an 'idealized' mix room.
-In the Abbey Road Studio 3 and Nx Ocean Way Nashville plugins, this is achieved by recreating the acoustic environment of the Abbey Road Studio 3 control room, combining the Nx algorithm with impulse response measurements from the real Studio 3.
+In the Abbey Road Studio 3 and Nx Ocean Way Nashville plugins, this is achieved by recreating the acoustic environment of a real studio control room, combining the Nx algorithm with impulse response measurements from the actual famed studios.

-Whichever of the two plugins you choose, the result should help you craft mixes on headphones that will translate reliably once you hear them on speakers in the real world.
+Whichever of the three plugins you choose, the result should help you craft mixes on headphones that will translate reliably once you hear them on speakers in the real world.